List of Olympic women's ice hockey players for Canada

 Women's ice hockey tournaments have been staged at the Olympic Games since 1998.
-Eight goaltenders and fifty-three skaters have played for Canada.
+Nine goaltenders and sixty-one skaters have played for Canada.

 Men's ice hockey had been introduced at the 1920 Summer Olympics, and added to the Winter Olympic Games in 1924.
-In July 1992, the International Olympic Committee (IOC) voted to approve women's hockey as an Olympic event to first be held at the 1998 Winter Olympics.
-Until 1998, women's hockey had been dominated by Canada's national team.
+In July 1992, the International Olympic Committee (IOC) voted to approve women's hockey as an Olympic event first to be held at the 1998 Winter Olympics.
+Until 1998, Canada's national team had dominated women's hockey.
 Canadian teams had won every World Championship; however, by 1997, the American team had improved and was evenly matched with Canada.
 In thirteen games played between the two teams in 1997, Canada won seven and the United States won six.
 Canada and the United States dominated the preliminary round of the 1998 tournament, and in their head-to-head match up, the United States won 7–4.
 The two teams met in the gold medal final, which the United States won 3–1.
 The Canadian and American teams continued their rivalry, and in a rematch between the two at the 2002 Winter Olympics, Canada won 3–2.
 In 2006, the Canadian team started the tournament by outscoring opponents 36–1 over three games.
 American defenceman Angela Ruggiero accused the team of running up the score and warned that the event's Olympic status could be called into question due to a perceived lack of competitive teams.
 In the final, Canada beat Sweden to claim their second consecutive gold medal.
-In 2010, the Canadian and American teams outscored opponents in the preliminary round by 41-2 and 31-1 margins, respectively.
+In 2010, the Canadian and American teams outscored opponents in the preliminary round by 41–2 and 31–1 margins, respectively.
 This brought on more criticism about uneven competition.
 René Fasel said the IIHF would consider adding a mercy rule to future tournaments.
-In the gold medal game, Canada defeated the American team 2-0 to win their third consecutive gold.
-In 2014, the talent disparity had gotten smaller, with Canada and the United States only outscoring their opponents 11-2 and 14-4 in the preliminary round, respectfully.
+In the gold medal game, Canada defeated the American team 2–0 to win their third consecutive gold.
+In 2014, the talent disparity had gotten smaller, with Canada and the United States only outscoring their opponents 11–2 and 14–4 in the preliminary round, respectfully.
 Nevertheless, Canada and the United States once again faced off in the gold medal game.
-Canada, on the shoulders of two goals from Marie-Philip Poulin came back from a 3-2 deficit late in the 3rd period to claim the gold medal for the fourth consecutive time.
+Canada, on the shoulders of two goals from Marie-Philip Poulin came back from a 3–2 deficit late in the 3rd period to claim the gold medal for the fourth consecutive time.
 In 2018, the United States had their own come-from-behind victory, winning their first gold medal in 20 years.
-The deciding goal came in a shootout on a beautiful move by American forward Jocelyne Lamoureux.
+In 2022, Canada reclaimed gold against the United States in a game won off Marie-Philip Poulin's third career gold medal-winning goal.